trezor/connect/docs/methods/ethereumGetAddress.md

 * `path` — *required* `string | Array<number>` minimum length is `5`. [read more](path.md)
 * `address` — *required* `string` address for validation (read `Handle button request` section below)
 * `showOnTrezor` — *optional* `boolean` determines if address will be displayed on device.
 Default is set to `true`
+* `crossChain` — *optional* `boolean` Advanced feature.
+Require disabled `safety_checks`.
+Use it only if you are know what you are doing.
+Allows to generate address using nonstandard derivation path.

 #### Exporting bundle of addresses
 * `bundle` - `Array` of Objects with `path` and `showOnTrezor` fields